-We retain paper diaries for 60 days after the release of the final Radio Market Report for which the diaries were In-Tab.
+We retain paper diaries for 60 days after the release of the final Nielsen Audio Radio Ratings Data and/or Nielsen Audio Measurement Service for which the diaries were In-Tab.

 We reserve the right to prospectively or retroactively modify, waive, suspend, or change any policy or procedure described above, and/or implement a new policy, as business conditions or research considerations warrant in our judgment.